 The Impact of Violence on Reproductive Health Tanzania and Vietnam (PAVE)

-InfoStart date: 31 December, 2012 End date: 30 December, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 12-006KU Countries: Tanzania Vietnam Thematic areas: Health, Lead institution: Hanoi Medical University (HMU), Vietnam Kilimanjaro Christian Medical Center (KCMC), Tanzania University of Copenhagen (UCPH), Denmark University of Copenhagen (UCPH), Faculty of Social Sciences, Denmark University of Copenhagen (UCPH), Faculty of Social Sciences, Department of Anthropology, Denmark University of Southern Denmark (SDU), Institute of Clinical Research, Denmark Project website: Project coordinator: Tine Gammeltoft Total grant: 8,213,291 DKK Project files:
+InfoStart date: 31 December, 2012 End date: 12 March, 2020 Project type: Larger strategic projects (prior to 2013) Project code: 12-006KU Countries: Tanzania Vietnam Thematic areas: Health, Lead institution: University of Copenhagen (UCPH), Faculty of Social Sciences, Department of Anthropology, Denmark Partner institutions: Hanoi Medical University (HMU), Vietnam University of Southern Denmark (SDU), Institute of Clinical Research, Denmark Project website: go to website (the site might be inactive) Project coordinator: Tine Gammeltoft Total grant: 8,213,291 DKK

 This project begins from the assumption that to advance sexual and reproductive health and rights (SRHR), intimate partner violence (IPV) must be addressed.
 Research shows that violence against women is associated with significant SRH problems and that the most common form of violence is that performed by a male partner.
 This project takes a two-country comparative approach, aiming to highlight how cultural norms, social forces, and gender relations structure experiences of and responses to violence.